-- Small Business Entrepreneurship Incubator Program The City/CRA will competitively select an operator of a small business entrepreneurship incubator program to be operated out of the commercial space the CRA leases in the Sonata Apartments building at 100 NW 8th Street, together with an incentive program (subject to City Commission or CRA approval) for incubator graduates to assist with City/CRA eligible activities such as tenant buildout, facade improvements, etc. - Job Placement Consultant The City will hire one full-time consultant initially to assist with job placement, meeting with community groups and strategic partners, such as non-profits, Broward County, and other providers in the area, for provision of job training and internships and to help create a pipeline of qualified City residents to take advantage of employment opportunities within the Downtown. - Community Benefits Program Pursuant to the proposed First Amendment to the Master Development Agreement described below, the City acknowledges that the Developer has voluntarily agreed to contribute \$500,000 to be utilized for distribution to schools and non-profits by an escrow agent of the Developer's choosing (the Escrow Agent).
-The Developer acknowledges that the Escrow Agent shall be solely responsible for distribution of the escrowed funds and that the City shall have no responsibility whatsoever for such distribution. - Resident and Tenant Relocation and Transition An acknowledgement of the CRA's existing policy and continued compliance will be included.
+Small Business Entrepreneurship Incubator Program - The City/CRA will competitively select an operator of a small business entrepreneurship incubator program to be operated out of the commercial space the CRA leases in the Sonata Apartments building at 100 NW 8th Street, together with an incentive program (subject to City Commission or CRA approval) for incubator graduates to assist with City/CRA eligible activities such as tenant buildout, facade improvements, etc.

+- Job Placement Consultant The City will hire one full-time consultant initially to assist with job placement, meeting with community groups and strategic partners, such as non-profits, Broward County, and other providers in the area, for provision of job training and internships and to help create a pipeline of qualified City residents to take advantage of employment opportunities within the Downtown. - Community Benefits Program The Developer will voluntarily contribute \$500,000 to be utilized to be utilized for distribution to schools, non-profits, and businesses identified by a committee established by the District 4 Commissioner. - Resident and Tenant Relocation and Transition An acknowledgement of the CRA's existing policy and continued compliance will be included.